sabio-engineering/cookbook-dvelp/guides/frontend-standards.md

 ```
 build/
 src/
 	app/
 		client/
 		server/ (in case of SSR)
 	styles/ (if needed)
 	core/
 		App.js
 		Routes.js (if needed)
 		...
   common/
 		layouts/
 		components/
 		containers/
 		controls/
 		dataViews/
-	utils/ (maybe utility components?)
+		utils/ (utility components)
+		functions/ (utility functions)
 		...
 	utils/ (utility functions to be shared)
 	...
 (modules || pages) /
 	Module-1/
 	Module-2/
 ```

 ### APIs

 We recommend the use of **GraphQL** if possible, as it makes it easier for front-end developers to access just the data they need and in the particular structure is more useful for the piece being developed.
+It should also be easier to create an open API for future queries we might need to implement.

 ### Error collection